imfing/hextra/exampleSite/content/docs/guide/configuration.md

 - `system` - sync with the operating system setting (default)

 The `theme.displayToggle` parameter allows you to display a toggle button for changing themes.
-When set to `true`, visitors can switch between light or dark mode, overriding the `theme.default` setting.
+When set to `true`, visitors can switch between light or dark mode, overriding the default setting.

 ### Page Width